HetSP07/HetSPGraph/README.md

 ## HetSPGraph: Spatio-temporal Heterogeneous Graph using Multivariate Earth Observation Time Series
-The aim oh this project is to provide a model that explores the Multivariate Earth Observation Time Series using HetSPGraph.
+This is a PyTorch implementation of the paper : Heterogeneous Spatio-temporal Graph using Multivariate Earth Observation Time Series: Application for drought forecasting (submitted to The aim oh this project is to provide a model that explores the Multivariate Earth Observation Time Series using HetSPGraph.
 The main characteristics of HetSPGraph are:
 - A novel HetSPGraph approach with three layers is proposed